Difference between WebSocket and REST

 Key Differences between WebSocket and REST

-- WebSocket require the use of IP address and Port details, which are lower level details for any application whereas RESTful application needs to design operation based on verbs, and HTTP based.
+- WebSocket requires the use of IP address and Port details, which are lower-level details for any application, whereas RESTful application needs to design operations based on verbs and HTTP based.

-- WebSocket is bi-directional in nature i.e. both way operation from client to server and vice versa is possible whereas REST follows a uni-directional approach.
+- WebSocket is bi-directional in nature, i.e. way operation from client to server and vice versa is possible, whereas REST follows a uni-directional approach.

-- WebSocket approach is ideal for real-time scalable application, whereas REST is better suited for the scenario with lots of getting request.
+- WebSocket approach is ideal for real-time scalable applications, whereas REST is better suited for the scenario with lots of getting requests.

-- WebSocket is a stateful protocol whereas REST is based on stateless protocol i.e. client does not need to know about the server and same hold true for the server.
+- WebSocket is a stateful protocol, whereas REST is based on a stateless protocol, i.e. the client does not need to know about the server and the same hold true for the server.

-- WebSocket is ideal for a scenario where high loads are a part of game i.e. real-time scalable chat application whereas REST is better fitted for occasional communication, in a typical GET request scenario to call RESTful APIs.
+- WebSocket is ideal for a scenario where high loads are a part of the game, i.e. real-time scalable chat application, whereas REST is better fitted for occasional communication in a typical GET request scenario to call RESTful APIs.

-- WebSocket works better, where client-server communicates over the same TCP connection for the life of web socket connection whereas, for HTTP request, a new TCP connection is initiated.
+- WebSocket works better, where the client-server communicates over the same TCP connection for the life of the web socket connection, whereas, for an HTTP request, a new TCP connection is initiated.

-- WebSocket communication allows client and server to talk independently of each other whereas with the REST based approach, either client is talking to the client or server is talking to the client at any given time.
+- WebSocket communication allows the client and server to talk independently of each other, whereas with the REST-based approach, either client is talking to the client or the server is talking to the client at any given time.

-- WebSocket communication cost is lower whereas REST-based communication is comparatively higher end on the cost.
+- WebSocket communication cost is lower, whereas REST-based communication is comparatively higher end on cost.